-A fibrinogen activity test is also known as a factor I assay.
-It is used to determine the level of fibrinogen in your blood.
-Fibrinogen, or factor I, is a blood plasma protein that is made in the liver.
-It is one of 13 coagulation factors responsible for normal blood clotting.
+A fibrinogen activity test is also known as a Factor I Activity.
+It’s used to determine the level of fibrinogen in your blood.
+Fibrinogen, or factor I, is a blood plasma protein that’s made in the liver.
+Fibrinogen is one of 13 coagulation factors responsible for normal blood clotting.

 A fibrinogen activity test may be ordered alone or as part of a series of tests to determine the cause of abnormal bleeding.

-Your doctor may order a fibrinogen activity test if you are suffering from any of the following symptoms:
+Your doctor may order a fibrinogen activity test if you’re experiencing any of the following symptoms: